struuuuggle/Captionee/Pods/MotionAnimator/README.md

 ```

 Our spec defines two different transition states: expansion and collapse.
 At runtime, we determine
-which of these two specs we intend to use and then use the timings to animate our views with an
+which of these two specs we need and then use the timings to animate our views with an instance of
-instance of `MDMMotionAnimator`:
+`MDMMotionAnimator`:

 ```objc
 CalendarChipTiming timing = _expanded ?
 CalendarChipSpec.expansion : CalendarChipSpec.collapse;